DavidWells/davidwells.io-v1/content/blog/2019-05-09-netlify-year-one.md

 ## 💸 FaunaDB + Netlify Integration

-What started out as building a quick example application quickly turned into the first official [Netlify add-on](https://www.netlify.com/docs/partner-add-ons/).
+What started out as building a quick example application turned into the first official [Netlify add-on](https://www.netlify.com/docs/partner-add-ons/).

 The humble beginnings of this [application](https://faunadb-example.netlify.com/) is using React for the frontend, Netlify Functions for API calls, and FaunaDB as the backing database.

 You can read more about the project in the [README](https://github.com/netlify/netlify-faunadb-example/blob/master/README.md) or in the [blog post](https://github.com/netlify/netlify-faunadb-example).

 We ended up turning the project & add-on into a [one click Fauna Stack](https://github.com/netlify/fauna-one-click).
-Seriously, it's one click for a working FullStack NoSQL backed React application.
+Seriously, it's one-click for a working FullStack NoSQL backed React application.

 The backend is powered by serverless functions and works like so: